trueos/sysadm/docs/api_reference/classes/pkg.rst

 Audit Packages
 ==============

 The "pkg_audit" action performs an audit of all installed packages and reports any packages with known vulnerabilities as well as other packages which are impacted by those vulnerabilities.

-.. note:: the vulnerability information will be returned as a dispatcher event as this action just queues up the results of the :command:`pkg` operation.
+.. note:: The vulnerability information will be returned as a dispatcher event as this action just queues up the results of the :command:`pkg` operation.
 This is due to a limitation of :command:`pkg`, as it only supports one process call at a time.
 Refer to the :ref:`Dispatcher Subsystem` for instructions on how to subscribe to and query dispatcher events.

 **REST Request**